JeanCarletta/HeatHack-Leaders-Guide/safety.md

 ```
 -->

 Don't forget that your leadership of the group gives you a certain status - please strongly reinforce our ground rules during the activities, and make more if there others appropriate to the building.
+We don't know what these buildings are like and how well they are maintained - be on the look-out for electrical safety issues, moving parts with guardrails, and so on.

 ```{admonition} Ground rules
 :class: tip